 Information for Recommenders

 What should a letter of recommendation include?
 The letter of recommendation should evaluate the student’s qualifications to carry out the proposed project and assess the appropriateness of the project’s scope within the context of the discipline.
 Letters should also describe the faculty-student mentoring relationship in some detail (e.g., how often will the mentor and student meet, what are the mentor’s expectations for the student) and why this plan is appropriate for the project.
-Please note: brevity and lack of detail in the faculty mentor’s letter of recommendation raise questions about the degree of faculty support for the project.
+Brevity and lack of detail in the faculty mentor’s letter of recommendation may raise questions about the degree of faculty support for the project.
 Faculty mentors will be expected to review student proposals before submitting their letters.

 What is the timeline for the submission, review and notification process?
 See a complete timeline here.